godotengine/godot-docs/classes/class_window.rst

 - **window_input** **(** :ref:`InputEvent<class_InputEvent>` event **)**

 Emitted when the ``Window`` is currently focused and receives any input, passing the received event as an argument.
+The event's position, if present, is in the embedder's coordinate system.

 Enumerations
 ------------